The First FIDE Grandmasters 1950

 The Origin of the Grandmaster Title

 Until 1950, there was no official title for chess masters.
 While people colloquially spoke of "grandmasters," this was an informal designation without clear criteria.
 FIDE (Fédération Internationale des Échecs), founded in 1924, decided in 1950 to introduce an official title system.
-At their congress in Venice, they decided to award the title "Grandmaster" (GM) to the strongest living players.
+At their congress in Copenhagen, they decided to award the title "Grandmaster" (GM) to the strongest living players.

 The 27 First Grandmasters